AmateurECE/Vacuum-Tube-Analyses/README.md

   make a statement (more on that later).</p>
 <p>This repository uses the GSL's implementation of the Levenberg-Marquardt
-  algorithm to perform a multiple polynomial regression of empirical data measured from the pins of a 12AX7 Triode.
+  algorithm to perform a multiple polynomial regression of empirical data measured from the pins of a 12AX7 Triode under load.
 The tool finds a surface that best matches the data given, of the form:</p>
 <img src="doc/eqn.png" alt="Function">
 <p>Where the vector Beta is the vector of regression coefficients, Eg is the
   grid voltage, Ep is the plate voltage, and Ip is the plate current.</p>